- Uninstall Adobe Apps

 Safari is an app built into your macOS.
-If you'd rather use a different browser like Google Chrome or Microsoft Edge, or if you're having problems with Safari, you might be wondering if you can remove it from your Mac, how to do it, and how to reinstall it.
+If you'd rather use a different browser like Google Chrome or Microsoft Edge, or if you're having problems with Safari, you might be wondering if you can remove it from your Mac and how to do that.

 This post guide is here to help!
 It aims to answer your questions by providing you with a clear step-by-step guide on uninstalling and reinstalling Safari on your Mac.